BlaiteHere/InkCPP/README.md

 ### Compiling && Linking `main.cpp` file (example for `g++` on Windows)
  > Open CMDL (Command Line)
  > Type the following to (except the "bash", that is just made for formatting):
  > go to the file directory, compile && link the file to `a.exe` then execute it in the terminal.
 ```bash
 cd [file path of the InkCPP folder]
 g++ main.cpp
 a.exe
 ```
+### There are also releases, that should from release v0.1.3 work.

-### Have fun
+# Have fun
  > This is just a demo of the project.
  > It's not much, but think of the bright side: